-Ukraine is likely to continue to attempt strikes on Russian military targets Novorossiysk Naval base, naval vessels, as well as targeting energy infrastructure and port facilities related to energy exports.
+Ukraine is likely still planning strikes on Russian military targets like Novorossiysk Naval base, naval vessels, as well as targeting energy infrastructure and other port facilities related to energy exports.
 Ukraine is unlikely to directly target civilian infrastructure or vessel traffic, but collateral damage in for form of missile debris or similar is possible.

-Overall, a Ukrainian attack against Russian maritime targets, predominately in Crimea, near Kerch and in the Eastern Black Sea remain a likely scenario.
+Overall, a Ukrainian attack against Russian maritime targets, predominately in Crimea, near

+Kerch and in the Eastern Black Sea remain a possibility.